adq8z9/le_accounting_nip/fan02.md

 ## Ledger structure

 Represents ledger structure for which the accounting is to be done.
 And specifies meta-data of this ledger structure.
 Ledger structure events can be issued preconfigured by someone and then used / referenced by the accounting entity, or the accounting entity makes its own ledger structure event.
+When updated backwards compatibility has to be ensured by the issuer.

 ## Format of ledger structure event